 Misinformation about many aspects of the MAP movement, including MAP pride, is rampant.
 Our more general article about MAPs and the MAP movement already addressed two common claims - that MAPs are "trying to gain acceptance in the LGBTQ community" or "normalize pedophilia" through pride and other forms of activism.
 As a refresher, there is no evidence of a coordinated push for MAPs to be included in the LGBTQ community, and "normalizing pedophilia" is a red herring phrase intended to mask the fact that destigmatizing minor attractions would likely prevent abuse.

 However, a few claims warrant additional scrutiny when discussing MAP pride.
 In particular, some critics have alleged that MAP pride is "a front for abusing children" or that MAPs are "proud of wanting to rape kids."
 The latter is blatantly ridiculous, as there is a massive difference between finding someone attractive and wanting to rape them.
-That's not to mention the fact that most MAPs don't experience pride in their attractions specifically, with many arguing that it makes little sense to be proud of unchosen traits (though not all MAPs share this view).
+That's not to mention the fact that many MAPs don't experience pride in their attractions specifically, arguing that it makes little sense to be proud of unchosen traits (though not all MAPs share this view).
 In the words of one MAP activist:

 MAP Pride isn't about being LGBTQ or being proud of our attractions.